 A. You should always check these policies before you travel, because:

-- Medicare does not currently provide coverage for those traveling outside the United States.
+- Medicare doesn’t provide coverage for those traveling outside the United States.
 This restriction applies to passengers on board cruise ships that are registered in a foreign country (almost all cruise ships have foreign registry).

 - Your credit cards may cover you in some areas.
 Make sure you find out exactly what they cover.